 I can't get enough EUROSPY movies!

-To get my spy movie fix while I waited for the then-current James Bond adventure Spectre to be released on home video, I began to dig into the wacky world of so-called "Eurospy" films - the infamous low budget cloak & dagger knock-offs made during the height of 1960s James Bond mania by various European film studios.
-I wasn't born till the '70s so I missed out on this spy craze the first time around, but after doing a bit of digging into the Eurospy scene, it seems like you couldn't set foot in a movie theater between 1964 and '68 without tripping over a new secret agent flick.
-If Sean Connery wasn't starring in a new Bond adventure, hordes of cheaply made, poorly dubbed overseas quickies rushed in to fill the spy-mania void, starring handsome American bit players as agents with code names like "077," "X-117," or "Super-7".
+Several years ago as I waited for the then-current James Bond adventure Spectre to be released on home video, I began to dig into the wacky world of so-called "Eurospy" films - the infamous low budget cloak & dagger knock-offs made in Europe during the height of 1960s James Bond mania.
+I wasn't born till the '70s so I missed out on this spy craze the first time around, but after doing a bit of digging into the Eurospy scene, it seems as if you couldn't set foot in a movie theater between 1964 and '68 without tripping over a new secret agent flick.
+If Sean Connery wasn't starring in a new Bond adventure, there were hordes of cheaply made, poorly dubbed overseas quickies to fill the spy-mania void, starring handsome American bit players as agents with code names like "077," "X-117," or "Super-7".
 Many of the "Eurospy" films are long forgotten - and with good reason! - but for this Bond fanatic they've been a fun, entertaining look into a bygone era.
 I am kicking myself for taking so long to check some of these films out!
-This is my second Hub about Eurospy flicks (the first one can be found HERE) and it showcases my most recent viewings in this often-ignored genre.
+This is my second article about Eurospy flicks (the first one can be found HERE) and it showcases my most recent viewings in this often-ignored genre.
 Without any further ado, let's roll'em!

 He Strikes Like a Ball of Thunder! (huh?)